1. PURPOSE OF THE PROGRAM

 h.
 Faculty going on leave may be eligible for partial reimbursement of moving expenses to and/or from the principal place of leave activity.
 Such grants will be made, upon presentation of proper documentation, at the discretion of the DFDR.
 They will normally be made only to those faculty members whose research or other leave activity takes place outside Middlebury, and who will be leaving Middlebury for at least three months of their leave.
 They will not normally be made to those faculty members granted leave to take outside employment.
 If the budget of a grant won by a faculty member includes funds to support the expenses of relocation, the College's contribution to relocation expenses will be reduced accordingly.

 i.
 Any publications that result from a College-funded leave should acknowledge the support of Middlebury College.

 j.
-Upon completion of leave, a full report on the faculty member's scholarly activity should be sent to the Office of the Dean of the Faculty, for inclusion in his or her file.
+Upon completion of leave, a full report on the faculty member's scholarly activity should be sent to the Office of the Dean for Faculty Development and Research, for inclusion in his or her file.
 Faculty must submit the report by September 1 following the leave in order to become eligible for future leaves.

 b.
-The leave program shall be administered by the DoF, who will recommend annually to the president and Board of Trustees faculty members to be granted leaves of absence for the following year.
-The Educational Affairs Committee shall be consulted regarding the programmatic and staffing implications of a series of leaves and shall make recommendations to the vice president for academic affairs regarding any leaves to be replaced by outside appointments.
+The leave program will be administered by the DFDR, who will recommend annually to the president and Board of Trustees faculty members to be granted leaves of absence for the following year.
+The Educational Affairs Committee will be consulted regarding the programmatic and staffing implications of a series of leaves and will make recommendations to the VPAA/DOF regarding any leaves to be replaced by outside appointments.

 d.
-Department chairs requesting outside term replacements for colleagues on leave must submit their proposals for replacement positions to the dean of the faculty, for consideration by the Educational Affairs Committee, no later than April 1 two academic years before the leave.
+Department chairs requesting outside term replacements for colleagues on leave must submit their proposals for replacement positions to the dean of curriculum, for consideration by the Educational Affairs Committee, no later than the first Friday in April two academic years before the leave.